JackM510/Portfolio-Cafe-SPA/README.md

 - **Footer:** the footer contains linked icons which allow the user to navigate to view the business social media platforms.

 # Installation
-Note: this application was designed to be fully functional with minimum setup.
+**Note:** this application was designed to be fully functional with minimum setup.
 E.g., utilising Bootstrap 5 via a CDN and using the menu.json file to store the data for the dynamic menu.
-**1.** Clone the repository.
+1. Clone the repository.
-**2.** Run the application on your local server from 'index.php'.
+2. Run the application on your local server from 'index.php'.

 # Usage